 InternalSegmentIndex together with the SegmentIndex completely identify the location of an atom cache entry in the atom cache.
 Length is the number of bytes that AtomText consists of.
 Length is a 2 byte big-endian integer if flag LongAtoms has been set, otherwise a 1 byte integer.
-When distribution flag DFLAG\UTF8\ATOMS has been exchanged between both nodes in the distribution handshake, characters in AtomText are encoded in UTF-8, otherwise in Latin-1.
+When distribution flag DFLAG_UTF8_ATOMS has been exchanged between both nodes in the distribution handshake, characters in AtomText are encoded in UTF-8, otherwise in Latin-1.
 The following CachedAtomRefs with the same SegmentIndex and InternalSegmentIndex as this NewAtomCacheRef refer to this atom until a new NewAtomCacheRef with the same SegmentIndex and InternalSegmentIndex appear.

-For more information on encoding of atoms, see the note on UTF-8 encoded atoms in the beginning of this section.
+For more information on encoding of atoms, see the section on UTF-8 encoded atoms above.